-The Golden LEAF (Long term Economic Advancement Foundation), Inc., a 501(c)(3) organization, promotes the social welfare and lessens the burdens of government by providing economic impact assistance to economically affected or tobacco-dependent regions of North Carolina.
-In collaboration with the Agency, Golden LEAF has created the Affordable Workforce Housing Initiative and is providing up to \$6,000,000 to assist in financing the development of federal low-income housing tax credit projects located in the following designated counties:
+The Golden LEAF (Long-term Economic Advancement Foundation), Inc., a 501(c)(3) organization, promotes the social welfare and lessens the burdens of government by providing economic impact assistance to economically affected or tobacco-dependent regions of North Carolina.
+In collaboration with the Agency, Golden LEAF has created the Affordable Workforce Housing Initiative and willis provide \$2,000,000 in ing up to \$6,000,000 to assist in financing the development of federal low-income housing tax credit projects located in the following designated counties:

 Bladen Jones Rutherford

 Burke Lenoir Sampson

-Caswell Martin Martin Scotland
+Caswell Martin Scotland

 Columbus Nash Surry

 Cumberland Northampton Warren

 Duplin Onslow Wayne

 Edgecombe Pitt Wilkes

 Greene Randolph Wilson

 Halifax Robeson

 Hoke Rockingham

-Any 9% new construction family application in these designated counties that elects the income averaging option may apply up to \$2,000,000 per eligible project under the Initiative, subject to funding availability.
+Any 9% new construction family application in these designated counties that elects the income averaging option may be awarded apply up to \$2,000,000 per eligible project under the Initiative, subject to funding availability.
 The terms will be zero percent (0%) interest, up to 30 years, payment deferred, until the end of the loan term.
+Applicants will not request these funds as part of their application.
+Loan amounts will be determined by the Agency and may be used to reduce tax credit.
+RPP and/or WHLP requests (if applicable).